matter-labs/zksync-era/prover/docs/01_gcp_vm.md

 ```

 Once you've configured the host, you can click on "Connect to" again, then "Connect to Host", and your VM should be
 listed there.
-On the first connect you'll have to confirm that you want to connect to it, and then choose the operating
+On the first connection you'll have to confirm that you want to connect to it, and then choose the operating
 system (Linux).

 ## On security